rp729/07-Network-Programming/intro-to-sockets/bsd-sockets/lab-2.md

 **\(b\) Making a Connection**

-Using IDLE, type the following statements to make a connection to your server program.
+Type the following statements to make a connection to your server program.
 Keep in mind, these statements are being typed into a _different_ Python interpreter than the one that's running in part \(a\).

 > ```
 > >>>from socket import *